What Is Multi-Modal AI?

 Audio — Transcribe meetings, generate voiceovers, translate speech.

-Code from screenshots — Screenshot a UI; model generates the code.
+Code from screenshots — Screenshot a UI and have the model generate the code.
 Useful for prototyping.

-Document understanding — Process PDFs, slides, and mixed-format documents with text and images.
+Document understanding — Process PDFs, slides, and mixed-format documents with both text and images.

 Multi-Modal vs. Specialized

-Specialized — Best model per task: dedicated image model for generation, dedicated ASR for transcription.
+Specialized — Best model per task: a dedicated image model for generation, a dedicated ASR system for transcription.
 Often higher quality for that specific task.

-When to use multi-modal — When you need a single model to handle mixed inputs (e.g., "answer questions about this document and its charts") or when convenience and integration matter more than peak performance.
+Use a multi-modal model when you need a single system to handle mixed inputs, or when convenience and integration matter more than peak performance.
+Use specialized tools when one modality dominates and quality is critical.

-The >Model Directory categorizes tools by supported modalities.
-Filter by "vision," "audio," or "multi-modal" to find tools that match your use case.
-When you run >Smart Match, describing needs like "analyze images" or "transcribe and summarize" will surface multi-modal tools.
+The Model Directory categorizes tools by supported modalities.
+Filter by "vision," "audio," or "multi-modal" to find tools that fit your use case.